acosa188/IvaraTheMerchant/README.md

 ## Requirements
 - Complete these create a bot guide [steps](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) up until "STEP 4".
 - Make sure to install [Node.js](https://nodejs.org/en/download/)

+## Setting up this bot
+- Make sure to meet all requirements before following these steps.
 - Grab this project by cloning it or dowloading the files.
 - In /IvaraTheMerchant/IvaraJScripts, create two files named auth.json and package.json.
 - In auth.json, add this JSON line